ProducerMatt/SICP-solutions/README.md

 1. Racket + DrRacket + the SICP package has the best beginner experience and debugging interface.
 But I found some incompatiblities even with the SICP package and dropped it.
 Good for beginners though.
-2. Guile Scheme has the best compatibility and it extremely mature, and with several powerful extensions to the language which you'll really want in later projects.
+2. Guile Scheme has the best compatibility and it's extremely mature, and with several powerful extensions to the language which you'll really want in later projects.